cs320-wisc/f22/labs/lab3.md

 3. try [merging branches](./git-conflict) and conflict resolution

 4. create a GitHub account and learn how to create a [pull request](./git-pr) to suggest changes to repos on GitHub that you don't own

+5. remember that each study group member should fill the TopHat question: https://app.tophat.com/e/594996